dh4u/bootcamp-restaurant-POS/README.md

 ![](Cafe.png)

-This project was for the Full Stack Developer bootcamp I did.
+This project was for the Full Stack Developer bootcamp I did and was for a lesson on .

 ## Assignment
 > Create a basic html file.